pryoung/papers/2022_venus/README.md

 # Paper: Young & Viall, Scattered light in EIS and AIA datasets

+The article "Scattered light in the Hinode/EIS and SDO/AIA instruments measured from the 2012 Venus transit" by Peter R. Young & Nicholeen M. Viall was accepted for publication in the Astrophysical Journal in July 2022.
 This repository contains files used for data analysis and generating figures.
 All software are written in IDL.
 The EIS and AIA Solarsoft libraries are required.

 ## AIA data analysis